 Position the patient supine on the stretcher with the knee either extended fully or flexed 15 or 20° with a towel roll under the knee.
 Align the foot perpendicularly to the floor.

 Palpate the knee to identify the patella.
-If desired, mark the needle insertion site with a skin-marking pen.
+If desired, mark the needle insertion site with a skin-marking pen or preferably an indentation (before cleansing the skin).

 Rest the knee on an underpad.
 Prepare the site and surrounding area with a skin-cleansing agent, such as chlorhexidine or povidone iodine, then use an alcohol wipe to remove the agent.